Viola: Twentieth century and beyond

-In the earlier part of the 20th century, more composers began to write for the viola, encouraged by the emergence of specialized soloists such as Lionel Tertis.
-Englishmen Arthur Bliss, York Bowen, Benjamin Dale, and Ralph Vaughan Williams all wrote chamber and concert works for Tertis.
+In the earlier part of the 20th century, more composers began to write for the viola, encouraged by the emergence of specialized soloists such as Tertis.
+Englishmen Arthur Bliss, Edwin York Bowen, Benjamin Dale, and Ralph Vaughan Williams all wrote chamber and concert works for Tertis.
 William Walton, Bohuslav Martinů, and Béla Bartók wrote well-known viola concertos.
-Paul Hindemith wrote a substantial amount of music for the viola; being himself a violist, he often performed his own works.
+Hindemith wrote a substantial amount of music for the viola; being himself a violist, he often performed his own works.
 Claude Debussy's Sonata for flute, viola and harp has inspired a significant number of other composers to write for this combination.

 Charles Wuorinen composed his virtuosic Viola Variations in 2008 for Lois Martin.
 Elliott Carter also wrote several works for viola including his Elegy (1943) for viola and piano; it was subsequently transcribed for clarinet.
 Ernest Bloch, a Swiss-born American composer best known for his compositions inspired by Jewish music, wrote two famous works for viola, the Suite 1919 and the Suite Hébraïque for solo viola and orchestra.
 Rebecca Clarke was a 20th-century composer and violist who also wrote extensively for the viola.
-Lionel Tertis records that Edward Elgar (whose cello concerto Tertis transcribed for viola, with the slow movement in scordatura), Alexander Glazunov (who wrote an Elegy, Op.
+Lionel Tertis records that Elgar (whose cello concerto Tertis transcribed for viola, with the slow movement in scordatura), Alexander Glazunov (who wrote an Elegy, Op.
 44, for viola and piano), and Maurice Ravel all promised concertos for viola, yet all three died before doing any substantial work on them.

 In the latter part of the 20th century a substantial repertoire was produced for the viola; many composers including Miklós Rózsa, Revol Bunin, Alfred Schnittke, Sofia Gubaidulina, Giya Kancheli and Krzysztof Penderecki, have written viola concertos.
 The American composer Morton Feldman wrote a series of works entitled The Viola in My Life, which feature concertante viola parts.
 In spectral music, the viola has been sought after because of its lower overtone partials that are more easily heard than on the violin.
 Spectral composers like Gérard Grisey, Tristan Murail, and Horațiu Rădulescu have written solo works for viola.
-Neo-Romantic, post-Modern composers have also written significant works for viola including Robin Holloway Viola Concerto op.56 and Sonata op.87, and Peter Seabourne a large five-movement work with piano, Pietà.
+Neo-Romantic, post-Modern composers have also written significant works for viola including Robin Holloway Viola Concerto Op.
+56 and Sonata Op.
+87, Peter Seabourne a large five-movement work with piano, Pietà, Airat Ichmouratov Viola Concerto No. 1, Op.
+7 and Three Romances for Viola, Strings, and Harp, Op.
+22.

 Contemporary pop music

 The viola is sometimes used in contemporary popular music, mostly in the avant-garde.
-John Cale of The Velvet Underground used the viola, as do some modern groups such as alternative rock band 10,000 Maniacs, Imagine Dragons, folk duo John & Mary, British Sea Power and others.
+John Cale of The Velvet Underground used the viola, as do some modern groups such as alternative rock band 10,000 Maniacs, Imagine Dragons, folk duo John & Mary, British Sea Power, The Airborne Toxic Event, Marillion, and others often with instruments in a chamber setting.
 Jazz music has also seen its share of violists, from those used in string sections in the early 1900s to a handful of quartets and soloists emerging from the 1960s onward.
 It is quite unusual though, to use individual bowed string instruments in contemporary popular music.